 This is a hobby that has come to me relatively late in life.
 I have had a fascination with old clocks over the years but always considered them to be curious but impractical.
 After all, quartz clocks have been around for a while, are very accurate and who needs relics from the past?
 Well, I am pleased to say that my view has changed considerably.

-About a dozen years ago my wife and I were traveling around Nova Scotia and stopped in a little village called Blockhouse.
+In 2000 my wife and I were traveling around Nova Scotia and stopped in a little village called Blockhouse.
 We found an antique store, walked in and never intended to buy an antique clock that day but left with a Seth Thomas Adamantine mantel clock (circa 1910).
 It looked like it was worth many times more than we paid for it.
 We left the store thinking we had stolen it.

 Shortly afterwards I learned that thousands were made and the price we paid at the time likely reflected its true value.
-In fact we might have overpaid!
 The clock came home and sat on our piano and looked great.
 For a couple of years I wound it up religiously and marveled at its beautiful case and the sound of the strike on the hour and half hour.
 I then let it sit and ignored it.
 I took a second look at it some years later, wound it up and felt that it was made to run and have kept it wound ever since!
 My interest had been rekindled.

 Later on when we found a Daniel Dakota wall clock at a thrift store in Tatamagouche, Nova Scotia.
 I knew at the time and know now that these cheap Chinese clocks are worth practically nothing but I cleaned it up, eventually took it a apart several times and successfully re-assembled it and it is running well to this day.
 In fact it is my office clock.
 Next came a Ridgeway Hamilton Country Westminster chime tall-case clock and then more mantel and wall clocks eventually followed.